bellmann-engineering/upskilling_homework/SW_Quality_III_Homework/README.md

 ## Background

-You are tasked with improving a logging system in a software project.
+You are asked to improve logging system in a software project.
 The current implementation is not well-structured and does not adhere to SOLID principles.
 Your goal is to refactor the code to make it more maintainable, scalable, and in compliance with SOLID principles.

 ## Codebase Overview